-Issue Reason for Issue Date - For changes prior to 2016, refer to versions 9.0 and prior - 5.0 Updated Section 3.2 Recognition of Inherent Limitation with respect to primary frequency response requirements from wind generators.
-Added Figure 5 to illustrate the frequency response June 1, 2016 requirements from wind generators.
+Issue Reason for Issue Date - For changes prior to 2016, refer to versions 9.0 and prior - Updated Section 3.2 Recognition of Inherent Limitation with respect to primary frequency response requirements from wind generators.
+Added Figure 5 to illustrate the frequency response requirements from wind generators.
 Updated the List of Acceptable Compensator Dynamic Models in Section 5.7.
-Updated the List of Acceptable Wind Turbine and Photovoltaic Dynamic Models in Section 5.7 with the WECC second generation standard models.
+Updated the List of Acceptable Wind Turbine and June 1, 2016 Photovoltaic Dynamic Models in Section 5.7 with the WECC second generation standard models.
 6.0 Added Section 2.5 Re-validation Testing and Reporting Updated the List of Acceptable Compensator Dynamic Models in Section 5.7.
 December 7, 2016 7.0 Added GENTPJ to list of acceptable models.
 Reference to PRC-019 and PRC-024 added in §5.
 Minor syntax improvements throughout the document.
 June 7, 2017 8.0 Section 5.7: Added DC4B to the list of Excitation System Models.
 June 5, 2019 9.0 Section 5.5 Table 2- Updated: T'do from 2.0 to 6.0 for both GENSAL and GENROU models.
 September 11, 2019 10.0 Section 5.7 Updated Wind Turbine and Photovoltaic Acceptable Dynamic Model names to reflect PSSE and DSA nomenclature.
 Section 2.3 Updated to make distinction between a new installation and existing equipment swap between units.
 Added LST-48 to Related Documents Table.
 October 4, 2019 11.0 Issue released in advance of Baseline 44.0.
-June 29, 2020 This market manual has been moved to the new Market Manual 1: Connecting to Ontario's Power System series and the document part number has changed from 2.20 to 1.6.
-12.0 Update the Market Manual to reflect the updates to Market Rule Appendices 4.2 and 4.3.
-In addition, update the list of acceptable dynamic models to meet the NERC list.
-December 2, 2020
+This market manual has been moved to the new Market Manual 1: Connecting to Ontario's Power System series and the document part number has changed from 2.20 to 1.6.
+June 29, 2020 12.0 Update the Market Manual to reflect the updates to Market Rule Appendices 4.2 and 4.3.
+In addition, update the list of acceptable dynamic model to meet the NERC list.
+December 2, 2020 13.0 Issue released in advance of Baseline 45.0.
+Updated to include electricity storage participation.
+February 26, 2021